Powered by HomeInsurance.com (NPN: 8781838)

 How much does life insurance cost?

-You might notice the absence of specific life insurance rates on our site, and there's a deliberate reason behind this.
-Life insurance, encompassing term, whole or other types, is highly personalized, more so than auto or homeowners insurance.
+You might notice the absence of specific life insurance rates on our site, and there's a reason for this.
+Life insurance is highly personalized, more so than auto or homeowners insurance.
 This means that aggregated rates are not only challenging to compile but might also not reflect your individual circumstances.
 While some insurers might offer average costs for certain policy types, these figures may not accurately represent what you would pay, as premiums can vary significantly based on factors such as age, health, gender, lifestyle and the type of policy chosen.
+Your rates will also vary depending on whether you choose whole, term or another type of life insurance.

 Generally, life insurance companies do not report proprietary premium data (other than the total amount of premium they write in a year).
 The process of pricing life insurance involves gathering private health data; revealing average rates could mean jeopardizing the privacy of a company’s insureds.
 For example, a company with higher average life insurance rates may insure older policyholders, policyholders in poor health or a combination of the two.